apitoolkit/apitoolkit-landing/docs/sdks/java/springboot/index.md

 # Springboot SDK Guide

-To integrate your Springboot Java application with APItoolkit, you need to use this SDK to monitor incoming traffic, aggregate the requests, and then send them to APItoolkit's servers.
-Kindly follow this guide to get started and learn about all the supported features of APItoolkit's **Springboot SDK**.
+In this guide, you’ll learn how to integrate OpenTelemetry into your Java application and install the APItoolkit Springboot SDK to enhance its functionalities.
+By combining OpenTelemetry’s robust tracing and metrics capabilities with the APItoolkit SDK, you’ll be able to monitor incoming and outgoing requests, report errors, and gain deeper insights into your application’s performance.
+This setup provides comprehensive observability, helping you track requests and troubleshoot issues effectively.

 ```=html

 <hr>
 ```